Galileo project: Io

-The innermost of the four Galilean moons, Io is roughly the same size as Earth's moon, with a radius of 1821.3 km.
+The innermost of the four Galilean moons, Io is roughly the same size as Earth's moon, with a mean radius of 1821.3 km.
 It is in orbital resonance with Ganymede and Europa, and tidally locked with Jupiter, so just as the Earth's Moon always has the same side facing Earth, Io always has the same side facing Jupiter.
-It orbits faster though, with a rotation period of 1.769 days.
-As a result, rotational and tidal forces are 220 times as great as those on Earth's moon.
-These frictional forces are sufficient to melt rock and create volcanoes and lava flows.
+It has a faster orbit though, with a rotation period of 1.769 days.
+As a result, the rotational and tidal forces on Io are 220 times as great as those on Earth's moon.
+These frictional forces are sufficient to melt rock, creating volcanoes and lava flows.
 Although only a third of the size of Earth, Io generates twice as much heat.
 While geological events occur on Earth over periods of thousands or even millions of years, cataclysmic events are common on Io.
 Visible changes occurred between orbits of Galileo.
-The colorful surface is a mixture of red, white and yellow sulphur compounds.
+The colorful surface is a mixture of red, white and yellow sulfur compounds.

-Galileo flew past Io on arrival day, but in the interest of protecting the tape recorder, O'Neil decided to forego collecting images.
-Only the fields and particles instruments were allowed to collect data, as these required the tape recorder to run at slow speeds, and it was believed that it could handle this, whereas the SSI camera required it to operate a high speed, with abrupt stops and starts.
-It was a crushing blow to scientists, some of whom had waited years for the opportunity.
+Galileo flew past Io, but in the interest of protecting the tape recorder, O'Neil decided to forego collecting images.
+To use the SSI camera meant operating the tape recorder at high speed, with sudden stops and starts, whereas the fields and particles instruments only required the tape recorder to run continuously at slow speeds, and it was believed that it could handle this.
+This was a crushing blow to scientists, some of whom had waited years for the opportunity.
 No other Io encounters were scheduled during the prime mission because it was feared that the high radiation levels close to Jupiter would damage the spacecraft.
 However, valuable information was still obtained; Doppler data used to measure Io's gravitational field revealed that Io had a core of molten iron and iron sulfide.